BLUE BLOODS (CBS)

 The worst of times: Like some other CBS Friday shows, Blue Bloods has had a strange tendency to really tail off at the end of the season.
 After hanging around a 1.7 for almost all of season two, it suddenly went 1.5 -> 1.4 -> 1.3 to end that season.
 Then it dropped to a new series low 1.1 for the season three finale on 5/10/13.
 It managed to avoid this phenomenon in season four, but another stinker late in season five (on 4/24/15) made 1.0 the new low.

 Then vs. now: Blue Bloods is one of those rare TV successes in this day and age that was explicitly designed to skew super-old.
 Tom Selleck's recent track record in the Jesse Stone movies pretty much ensured that would be the case.
 Most shows that appear to be old-skewing going in aren't able to cast a wide enough net to score an acceptable volume of advertiser-friendly viewers, but Selleck's Blue Bloods audience has been substantial from day one.
 A somewhat rocky season three and the loss of its CSI: NY lead-in made things look a little shaky for Blue Bloods entering season four, but Hawaii Five-0 injected a surprising amount of new demo interest into CBS Friday.
-These two shows debuted in the same week in 2010 with very different expectations, but they will be at least as long-term a team as CSI: NY and Blue Bloods were.
+These two shows debuted in the same week in 2010 with very different expectations, but they will be an even longer-term team than CSI: NY and Blue Bloods were.
 And a very good season for Bloods in 2015-16 has made it an official member of the CBS Friday pantheon; this A18-49+ level was even higher than the peak years of Ghost Whisperer and Numb3rs.

 Adults 18-49 info by season:

 |1||2010-11||Fri 10:00, Wed 10:00||1.77||1.5||2.2||detail|

 Historical-adjusted ratings by season: